Has a Death Occurred? We Are Available 24/7 (503) 213-4149

 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (503) 821-7922.
+If your loved one has passed away, please call us at (503) 821-7922 as soon as possible.
 A Valley Memorial Park and Funeral Home advisor is available around the clock to assist you.

 What happens next?